UCF/terraform-aws-apprunner-mysql/README.md

 12. Run `terragrunt init` and then `terragrunt apply` to set up the App Runner services, paste the copied output into the variable

+13. To destroy the infrastructure, go to each folder in reverse (service, apprunner, then infrastructure) and type `terragrunt destroy`